 - Confidence: with self-respect, autonomy and a sense of integrity came confidence that was not easily burst by another’s opinion.

-- Serenity: there was a lot less war happening in my mind as it quieted down now that I was only contending with a single reality.
+- Serenity: now that I was only contending with a single reality, there was a lot less war happening in my mind as it quieted down

 - Stillness: I became non-reactive, and able to hold space for others when they were expressing their feelings.
 I was able to absorb another’s full presence without reacting to it.